MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 There is 2304 rows that have missing values in _steps_ column while other two columns don't have missing values.

 For imputation strategy replacing missing data with mean number of steps for that interval across all days was used.
-To achieve that the position of each NA was found and replaced with the mean number of steps from that partiular interval:
+To achieve that the position of each NA was found and replaced with the mean number of steps from that particular interval:

 ```r